sebw/blog.wains.be/content/posts/2021/2021-10-17-fedora-efi-fwupgrmgr.md

 There were so many things to upgrade that I had to reboot a couple of times.

+## Updating T480s firmwares

 I also managed to update my T480s.

-And guess what?
-The USB flapping is gone.

 ## Conclusion

+After upgrading all possible firmares, the USB flapping is gone.

 Lenovo Thunderbolt docking stations are quite terrible and unreliable (sources: own experience and IT support claims).

 Updating the Gen1 with `fwupdmgr` is not possible.
-Only Gen 2s.
+You need a Windows machine.
+Only Gen 2s can be updated from the Linux CLI.

-The Dell can be updated with `fwupdmgr`.
+The Dell WD19TBS can be updated with `fwupdmgr`.

-`fwupdmgr` can ignore your `/boot/efi` and you need to hardcode the value in a config file.
+`fwupdmgr` may ignore your `/boot/efi` install and you need to hardcode the value in `uefi_capsule.conf` and reboot.

-Thanks Dell for making a docking that just works!
+Even though it might sound not natural, but I recommend to get the Dell Thunderbolt 3 docking for your Lenovo laptop if you have the choice.